 Inside Explorer Table has allowed a virtual autopsy to be undertaken on one of the British Museum’s most well-known mummies and has revealed he was probably murdered.
-The Interactive Institute have provided a Inside Explorer Table so visitors to the Museum will have an opportunity to use the new non-invasive technology and discover new ways of looking at life and death in Early Egypt.
+RISE Interactive has provided a Inside Explorer Table so visitors to the Museum will have an opportunity to use the new non-invasive technology and discover new ways of looking at life and death in Early Egypt.

 One of the key attractions in the Early Egypt gallery (Gallery 64) at the British Museum is the body of a man who was buried in about 3500 BC at the site of Gebelein in Upper Egypt.
 Known as Gebelein Man, he was wrapped in linen and matting, and was placed in a crouched position in a shallow grave.
 Discovered in 1896, this mummy is one of the best preserved individuals known from Ancient Egypt, but about whom we actually knew very little.
 Although he has been in the British Museum’s collections for over 100 years (acquired in 1900), it was not until 2012 that he was CT scanned for the first time.